-SUGGESTED REFERENCE MATERIALS (available for purchase in Extension Office or shop4-h.org) Genealogy: Tracing My Family Tree
+SUGGESTED REFERENCE MATERIALS (available for purchase in Extension Office or shop4-h.org)

+• Genealogy: Tracing My Family Tree

 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
-Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
-Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 5.
 Forms for this project are found on the Indiana 4-H Web site www.extension.purdue.edu/4-H click on "projects" and then on Genealogy to reach downloadable forms.
 This project is organized into divisions and not grades for a youth cannot start in Division 3 without first completing Division 1 and Division 2.
 This is a project that builds on the previous division information in order to be successful in building your family tree.
 If you are using a genealogical commercial software program, you may need to type in or hand write in information required by the Indiana 4-H genealogy project.
-See 4-H forms on the 4-H website linked above. - 5.
+See 4-H forms on the 4-H website linked above. - 6.
 The exhibit will consist of no more than four (4) notebooks for Division 1-4- and first-year Advanced Division.
 (If a notebook requires additional space, label it as notebook x, continued).
 Those notebooks are: - Book #1 Appropriate size notebook or binder, contains introduction sheet, pedigree charts and family group sheets - Book #2 Appropriate size notebook or binder, contains additional information worksheets and diary of work - Book #3 Appropriate size notebook or binder, contains supporting documents, pictures, etc. - Book #4 Appropriate size notebook or binder, contains Advanced Division options only (Begin using this notebook in this year of the advanced division or the fifth year of project enrollment.) - Another notebook should be maintained and kept in a secure place at home to keep original personal and legal documents as well as previously exhibited work.